cirosantilli/latex-cheat/README.md

 Highlight exact point in output page for the given input input line on forward searches: not yet possible, feature request at: <https://bugs.kde.org/show_bug.cgi?id=240315>

+### texdoc

+Command line tool to access LaTeX documentation files.

+Searches some path (TODO which), and opens a compiled PDF output documentations.

+The advantage of having PDFs over in terminal man pages is that it is then possible for the manual to contain live examples.

+Documents both LaTeX internals and packages.

+Get documentation for a package:

+    texdoc hyperref

+There are also documentation on LaTeX in general:

+    texdoc source2e
+    texdoc latex2e
+    texdoc tex

+In TeX Live 2013.

 ### blatexml

 Convert LaTeX to MathML.